juhisinha422/Production-Grade-CI-CD-Pipeline-using-Jenkins-Multibranch-GitOps/README.md

 This repository demonstrates how **real-world DevOps teams** design, automate, and deploy applications from **code commit to live production** using modern DevOps best practices.

+This project demonstrates a production-grade CI/CD pipeline that implements modern DevOps practices using Jenkins Multibranch Pipeline, Docker containerization, Kubernetes orchestration, and GitOps principles with ArgoCD.

+The pipeline automates the entire software delivery lifecycle from code commit to production deployment, showcasing how enterprise teams build, test, and deploy applications efficiently and reliably.

 ---

 ## 🎯Learning Key Points